Skip to Content

 As mentioned there are a few hiking opportunities to take part of on Machu Picchu if you are up for it:

-1. The first option is called Huayna Picchu and is to the northern side of the ruins.
+The first option is called Huayna Picchu and is to the northern side of the ruins.
 The second is called Machu Picchu Mountain and is to the southern side.
-The third option is a hike to the Sun Gate (no additional ticket necessary).
+The third option is Huchuy Picchu Mountain.

-2. There is limited availability for the first two hikes – only a few hundred spots per day per hike so book well in advance.
+There is limited availability for the three hikes – only a few hundred spots per day per hike, so book well in advance.

 Machu Picchu Huayna